-DHCS 6 Promote health, safety and wellbeing in care settings (Y/651/0752)
+DHCS 6 Promote health, safety and wellbeing in care settings (D/650/5183)

 Unit summary This unit is aimed at those working in a wide range of settings.
-It provides the learner with the knowledge and skills required to promote and implement health, safety and wellbeing in their work setting.
-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet Level 3 6 credits 45 GLH
+It provides the learner with the knowledge and skills required to promote and implement health, safety and wellbeing in their work 0 setting.
+0 Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet achieved Level 3 6 credits 45 GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand own 1.1 Identify legislation relating to health and safety in a care setting responsibilities, and the 1.2 Explain the main points of health and safety policies and responsibilities of others, procedures agreed with the employer relating to health and 1.3 Analyse the main health and safety responsibilities of: safety • self the employer or manager others in the work setting 1.4 Identify specific tasks in the work setting that should not be carried out without special training 2.
-Be able to carry out own 2.1 Use policies and procedures or other agreed ways of working that responsibilities for health relate to health and safety and safety 2.2 Monitor potential health and safety risks 2.3 Use risk assessment in relation to health and safety 2.4 Minimise potential risks and hazards 2.5 Access additional support or information relating to health and safety 2.6 Support others' understanding of health and safety and follow agreed safe practices 3.
-Understand procedures 3.1 Describe different types of accidents and sudden illness that may for responding to occur in own work setting accidents and sudden 3.2 Explain procedures to be followed if an accident or sudden illness illness does occur 4.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand own responsibilities, and the responsibilities of others, 1.1 Identify legislation relating to health and safety in a care setting 1.2 Explain the main points of health and safety policies and procedures agreed with the employer relating to health and safety 1.3 Analyse the main health and safety responsibilities of: self the employer or manager others in the work setting 1.4 Identify specific tasks in the work setting that should not be carried out without special training 2.
+Be able to carry out own responsibilities for health 2.1 Use policies and procedures or other agreed ways of working that relate to health and safety and safety 2.2 Monitor potential health and safety risks 2.3 Use risk assessment in relation to health and safety 2.4 Minimise potential risks and hazards 2.5 Access additional support or information relating to health and safety 2.6 Support others' understanding of health and safety and follow agreed safe practices 3.
+Understand procedures for responding to 3.1 Describe different types of accidents and sudden illness that may occur in own work setting accidents and sudden illness 3.2 Explain procedures to be followed if an accident or sudden illness does occur 4.
 Be able to reduce the 4.1 Describe the causes and spread of infection spread of infection 4.2 Demonstrate the use of personal protective equipment (PPE) 4.3 Wash hands using the recommended method 4.4 Demonstrate ways to ensure that own health and hygiene do not pose a risk to an individual or to others at work 4.5 Explain own role in supporting others to follow practices that reduce the spread of infection 5.
-Be able to move and 5.1 Explain main points of legislation that relate to moving and handling handle equipment and other objects safely 5.2 Explain principles for safe moving and handling 5.3 Move and handle equipment and other objects safely 1
+Be able to move and 5.1 Explain main points of legislation that relate to moving and handling handle equipment and 5.2 Explain principles for safe moving and handling other objects safely 5.3 Move and handle equipment and other objects safely